uwescience/DSSG-website-template/README.md

 ## Repo Creation
-For simplicity we suggest to create a separate repo for the webpage (separate from the code).
+It is simpler to create a separate repo for the webpage (separate from the code) by using this template.
 We will also provide the option to set it up for the repo that you already have, but that will require more git work.
 If needed ownership and website name can be changed in the future, so pick something as a starting point.

 ### Option 1 (new repo)
 * decide on a name for the repository: we suggest to follow the format `DSSGYEAR-name-of-repo` (it will determine the webpage url)